 Outsourcing your literature search to a subject area expert or experienced researcher can help you save time and energy.
 Kolabtree has a global team of freelance scientists and academics from the likes of MIT, Cambridge, Oxford and Stanford, who can offer a literature search service and can help you prepare customized reports.
 Leave the task of combing through the literature to a specialist, while you focus on what’s most important to you: your research!

 Need help with your research or business project?
-Hire a freelance scientist or researcher on Kolabtree.
+Hire a freelance scientist on Kolabtree.